Wong-S/Picasso-Pizzeria/README.md

 ## <a name="features"></a>Features

-# Choose from a Variety of Toppings!
+# Choose from a variety of toppings
 <br><br>

 <!-- <p align="center">